andreamanera/RTassignment2/README.md

 ### stageros node
 The stageros node wraps the Stage 2-D multi-robot simulator, via libstage.
 Stage simulates a world as defined in .world file.
 This file tells stage everything about the world, from obstacles (usually represented via a bitmap to be used as a kind of background), to robots and other objects.
-This file tells Stage everything about the environment, in this project the world is passed to Stage via a `.png`
+In this project the world is passed to Stage via a `.png`

 * Subscription:
    - `cmd_vel (geometry_msgs/Twist)` topic, to manage the velocity of the robot